-- Creation of knowledge how we know and investigate, and what "scientific" research is, especially in information studies.
-The course explicitly engages the fragility of knowledge and explores how we must act in all sorts of professional situations when we are without the luxury of certainty. - Evaluating the research of others how to develop and apply criteria to determine the value and applicability of research in various literatures to particular professional situations.
+• Creation of knowledge - how we know and investigate, and what "scientific" research is, especially in information studies.
+The course explicitly engages the fragility of knowledge and explores how we must act in all sorts of professional situations when we are without the luxury of certainty.

-- Defining a research question how to develop and operationalize a researchable question.
-This step is key to the process of systematic inquiry. - Collection of data how to use both quantitative and qualitative methodologies, including surveys (especially those that use standardized questionnaires), focus groups, structured interviews, historical research, ethnographic observation, oral history, and bibliometrics, to explore research questions. - Analysis of data how to use descriptive statistics, some inferential statistics, and content analysis.
+- Evaluating the research of others how to develop and apply criteria to determine the value and applicability of research in various literatures to particular professional situations. - Defining a research question how to develop and operationalize a researchable question.
+This step is key to the process of systematic inquiry. - Collection of data how to use both quantitative and qualitative methodologies, including surveys (especially those that use standardized questionnaires), focus groups, structured and semi-structured interviews, historical research, ethnographic observation, oral history, and bibliometrics, to explore research questions. - Analysis of data how to use descriptive statistics, some inferential statistics, content analysis, and more naturalistic, constructivist, and qualitative methods of data analysis.
 One goal of the course is the development of the ability to apply basic statistical techniques to understand phenomena of interest to the information professions. - Preparation of a research proposal how to conceptualize, plan, and communicate an investigation of a phenomenon in information studies; students will design an empirical data collection instrument in conjunction with the research proposal. - Reporting research how to share the results of research.
-Students will perform empirical research and report the results.
+In the summer session, the instructor does not ask students to perform empirical research and report the results; in the fall and spring semesters, however, he does.